Basic Skills Testing

 - Cell phones, pagers, or electronic devices of any type are NOT allowed in any testing session

-Students will be allowed to retest without remediation ONE time; the test may be taken no sooner than three months from the original test date.
-If the student is not successful on the retest, the student will enroll in remediation or show proof of remediation before another test will be granted.
+Students will be allowed to retest without remediation ONE time; the test may be taken no sooner than one month from the original test date.
+If the student is not successful on the retest, the student must enroll in remediation or show proof of remediation before another test will be granted.